Peak Fiat: The Cultural and Economic Decline Through Centralized Monetary Control

 Japan: Decades of Stagnation

 Japan’s experience since the 1990s demonstrates the limitations of central bank interventions.
-Despite near-zero interest rates and massive quantitative easing programs, the country has struggled with deflation and low growth, challenging the efficacy of traditional monetary policy tools.
+Despite near-zero interest rates and massive quantitative easing programs, the country has struggled with high debt and low growth, challenging the efficacy of traditional monetary policy tools.

 Conclusion